-In September 2022, the FASB issued ASU No. 2022-04, Liabilities-Supplier Finance Programs (Subtopic 405-50): Disclosure of Supplier Finance Program Obligations.
-This guidance enhances the transparency about the use of supplier finance programs for investors and other allocators of capital.
-This ASU is effective for fiscal years, including interim periods within those fiscal years, beginning after December 15, 2022, except for the pending content in paragraph 405-50-50-3(b)(2), which shall be effective for fiscal years beginning after December 15, 2023.
+In December 2023, the FASB issued ASU No. 2023-09, Income Taxes (Topic 740): Improvements to Income Tax Disclosures.
+This guidance enhances the transparency around income tax disclosures by requiring additional information in the rate reconciliation and requiring information on income tax payments to international, federal, state and local jurisdictions.
+This ASU is effective for annual periods beginning after December 15, 2024, for public entities.
 The guidance is not expected to have a material impact on RAI's results of operations, cash flows and financial position.